 But that doesn’t have to occur.
 Science shows preventing muscle loss is possible, and it is not that difficult to do.
 All it takes is proper nutrition and proper exercise.

 Older people are not the only ones who need to learn techniques for preventing muscle loss.
 Though muscle loss is common with age, especially when combined with inactivity, it is not just age-related.
-Another key trigger for muscle loss is starvation dieting and lack of proper exercise.
+In fact, a common trigger for muscle loss is starvation dieting, and lack of proper exercise.

 Let’s discuss both types.

-There are, however, a couple additional risk factors for developing sarcopenia.
+There are, however, a couple of additional risk factors for developing sarcopenia.

-Insufficient intake of protein: Studies show that alarming numbers of seniors have protein deficiencies.
-This is likely because of the physical effort of cooking and chewing required of protein.
+- Insufficient intake of protein: Studies show that alarming numbers of seniors have protein deficiencies.
+This is likely due to the physical effort of cooking and chewing protein, which can be difficult for seniors.
 Consuming enough protein is essential for normal, healthy muscle mass because protein is made of amino acids, the building blocks of muscle.

 Symptoms of Sarcopenia